 The DPI button lets you adjust it to set your preferences and thus allows you to calibrate the mouse to your Blender needs.

-Being heavily customizable makes this the best mouse for Blender.
+Being heavily customizable makes this the best mouse for Blender. power users.
 Additionally, it has a comfortable shape, making it easy to use even for extended periods.

 3. Logitech G600 MMO – 20 programmable buttons with RGB